This post may contain affiliate links. Please read our disclosure policy.

 Gluten Free Salted Chocolate Chip Cookies

-If you’ve ever been lucky enough to eat a Sea Salt Chocolate Chip Cookie from La Grande Orange Grocery, you might possibly appreciate my enthusiasm over these cookies.
+If you’ve ever been lucky enough to eat a Sea Salt Chocolate Chip Cookie from La Grande Orange Cafe, you might possibly appreciate my enthusiasm over these cookies.

 I tasted their salted chocolate chip cookie a few weeks ago while at brunch with a friend.
 I was blown away.
 I make dang good cookies, but that cookie was something else.